Fbada006/OnefootballCodingChallenge/README.md

 have showcased my skills wit Retrofit and Coroutines even further.
 It would have necessitated the need for room as well so ultimately overkill.
 10. I wanted to break it down into modules but like 9, I felt it was overkill.

+Note: I have been working on this code on my GitHub repo.
+However, the code is private and I would not like to make it public without your explicit permission.
+To circumvent this, I have created a new github user who has access to the repo.
+        username: guruMasterTest
+        password: onefootballcode

+My official GitHub profile is https://github.com/Fbada006

+Thanks!